nyckmaia/maialib/README.md

 .
 Maia App: It is user-friendly application with a Graphical User Interface (GUI) .
 Maia Lib: Its a C++ library (with a Python wrapper) without the GUI

-So, the `Maia Lib` is the project *core* and the `Maia App` is just a Graphical User Interface that calls the `Maia Lib` functionalities.
+So, the `maialib` is the project *core* and the `Maia App` is just a Graphical User Interface that calls the `maialib` functionalities.

 ## Advantages
 * Easy to use to musicians and musical researchers